 Has saving money become a little bit easier for you?
 It may well have.
 The Fitch credit ratings agency reported recently that US and European household savings reached historically unprecedented saving levels during the first half of 2020, thanks in part to the shopping restraints imposed during the lockdown.
 Perhaps it’s time to share a few of the lessons learned, and help your kids to learn to save.
 There are lots of fun things to try when it comes to teaching kids to save money.

-Teaching preschoolers and kindergarteners about saving
+Teaching preschoolers about saving

 Talk to them about money.
 It’s a tough subject, especially for young parents; during those early years, every penny counts.
 However, you can still discuss where money comes from, where it goes, and why you need to bring in a little more than you spend.
 They may well understand more than you’d think.